Health care analytics

-Health care analytics is the health care analysis activities that can be undertaken as a result of data collected from four areas within healthcare; claims and cost data, pharmaceutical and research and development (R&D) data, clinical data (collected from electronic medical records (EHRs)), and patient behavior and sentiment data (patient behaviors and preferences, (retail purchases e.g. data captured in running stores).
-Health care analytics is a growing industry in the United States, expected to grow to more than $31 billion by 2022.
-The industry focuses on the areas of clinical analysis, financial analysis, supply chain analysis, as well as marketing, fraud and HR analysis.
+Health care analytics is the health care analysis activities that can be undertaken as a result of data collected from four areas within healthcare: (1) claims and cost data, (2) pharmaceutical and research and development (R&D) data, (3) clinical data (such as collected from electronic medical records (EHRs)), and (4) patient behaviors and preferences data (e.g. patient satisfaction or retail purchases, such as data captured in stores selling personal health products).
+Health care analytics is a growing industry in many countries including the United States, where it is expected to grow to more than $31 billion by 2022.
+It is also increasingly important to governments and public health agencies to support health policy and meet public expectations for transparency, as accelerated by the COVID-19 pandemic.